Cyborn/ue4-style-guide/README.md

 <a name="0"></a>
 ## 0. Introduction

+<a name="linking"></a>
+<a name="0.1"></a>
 ### 0.1 Linking To This Document

 Every section of this style guide is numbered for both easy reference and easy linking.
-You can link to any section directly by simply append a hash tag and the section number to the end of http://ue4.style
+You can link to any section directly by simply append a hash tag and the section number to the end of https://github.com/Cyborn/ue4-style-guide.
-For example, if you want to send someone to the first principle of this style guide you would append `#0.1`, resulting in http://ue4.style#0.1.
+For example, if you want to send someone to the first principle of this style guide you would append `#0.1`, resulting in https://github.com/Cyborn/ue4-style-guide#0.1.

+<a name="terminology"></a>
+<a name="0.2"></a>
 ### 0.2 Important Terminology

 <a name="terms-level-map"></a>